carlosadelavega/fellowship-capstone/README.md

 ## Data
 The dataset used in this project consists of MRI images categorized into four classes representing different stages of Alzheimer's disease.
 The dataset is around 1.23GB.
-It is the work of Nina Daithal and her team.
+It is the work of Ninad Aithal and her team.
 It can be found at:

 https://www.kaggle.com/datasets/ninadaithal/imagesoasis/data